Check out Latest Baguio City Travel and Tourist Spot Guide for 2022

 7. Asin Hot Springs

-The Asin Hot Springs is definitely worth a visit if you are in the Baguio area.
+The Asin Hot Springs is worth a visit if you are in the Baguio area.
 They offer a unique and relaxing experience that is not found anywhere else.

 8. Bell Church

-The Bell Church was founded on August 4, 1960, in Benguet, when the area was still part of Mountain Province.
-It began with a group of Chinese people from Canton (now Guangzhou), led by Ng Pee.
+The Bell Church was founded in Benguet on August 4, 1960, when the area was still part of Mountain Province.
+It began with a group of Chinese people from Canton (now Guangzhou) led by Ng Pee.

 The church is an architectural landmark and is decorated with five bell rings that decorate.
 There is an elegant moat lake for wishes.
 The central courtyard provides spectacular panoramic views from one side of the home.